aureus123/catalogs/tycho2/README.md

 # Cross identifications with Tycho-2 catalogue

 Tool *gen_tycho2* generates cross identifications between Tycho-2 and PPM/DM catalogues.
 Designation are for DM (BD/SD/CD) and other old catalogues.
 In the case of PPM stars, DM designation are taken from their DM column.
 In north hemisphere, also BD stars (from -1 to +19) are used.
 In south hemisphere, also CD stars are used.
-In the case designations for GC (Catálogo General Argentino), OA (Oeltzen-Argelander catalogue), U (Yarnall-Frisby USNO), GZC (Gould's Zone catalogue) and G (Gilliss catalogue) are present, they are used instead of CD.
+In the case designations for GC (Catálogo General Argentino), OA (Oeltzen-Argelander catalogue), U (Yarnall-Frisby USNO), GZC (Gould's Zone catalogue) or G (Gilliss catalogue) are present, they are used instead of CD.

 ### Shortcomings of the current approach

 Since all identifications are performed just by angular distance thresholds, misidentifications might happen.
-On the other hand, some BD/SD stars are missing in the south hemisphere since they are exclusively taken from PPM catalogues.
-The same applied for the other old catalogues GC/OA/U/GZC/G, they are reported only if a PPM/DM star is cross-matched with them.
+On the other hand, some BD/SD stars are missing in the south hemisphere; the same happens for the other old catalogues GC/OA/U/GZC/G, they are reported only if a PPM/CD star is cross-matched with them.
 The file *read_old.cpp* does the cross-identifications between PPM/DM and GC/OA/U/GZC/G.

 Other further improvements (not done yet) might be to use a better cross-identification algorithm, e.g. that maximizes likelihood between positions